 I’m assuming that most of you weren’t actually born in time to welcome in the new millennium on 31st December 1999.
 So, very few of you could have genuinely partied like its ‘1999’ as Prince first told us to in 1982.

 I, however, was.
 In fact, at the time of that great threshold, I was merely one term into my first year at Cambridge.

 I travelled home after Michaelmas term and re-joined my school friends back in Portsmouth.
-I drank copious amounts of Peach Snaps and Lemonade at a friend’s house party before dashing outside during the bongs to watch a new millennium come into being – via fireworks of course – over the harbour.
+I drank copious amounts of peach schnapps and Lemonade at a friend’s house party before dashing outside during the bongs to watch a new millennium come into being – via fireworks of course – over the harbour.
 I was nineteen and 100% certain that the new millennium held for me many exciting things.
 Wealth and fame as a Hollywood screenwriter.
 A large and expensive flat in Soho.
 Another in New York, of course, with the mansion in LA.
 There would be Oscars and other assorted awards, which I would receive with suitable modesty and thanks to the little people.